Signs and banners for climate action

 What message should we use?

 Your sign should communicate support for climate action.
 The exact wording is up to you.
-Ideally you should include a strong message that references one of the climate strikers’ key demands.
-These demands are widely supported by ARRCC and other groups working on climate change:
+Ideally you should include a strong message such as those used by the school strikers:

 - No new fossil fuel projects, including the Adani coal mine